 For students, the content creation apps on iPad provide the mobility they need for learning both inside and outside the classroom.
 For example, they bring iPad outside and use it to take pictures of memorials in downtown Philadelphia.
 For this joint English and social studies project, students use what they’ve learned to create their own memorials based around subjects they choose.
 They use a 3D modeling app on iPad to design new monuments, then sculpt them in the real world.
 This helps students understand what's involved in creating these works of art and the narrative each one tells.
 “The creative process [helps] make learning much more engaging,” says DiPaulo.

 Not only has iPad given Philadelphia Performing Arts the flexibility to create its own curriculum, it has allowed the school to save over $100,000 annually in textbook costs.
 It’s an impressive figure, especially considering that the books would have to be discarded after a few terms.
 As tenth-grade student Gia Angelo observes, “Textbooks get old eventually because things change.”
 With iTunes U, iPad becomes a learning resource that never goes out of date.

 It’s clear to the school’s faculty that iPad has contributed to students’ eagerness to learn.
 “Kids just light up and their learning comes to life when they’re allowed to do a project that interests them.
 Their engagement is through the roof,” says Corosanite.
 “We’ve seen huge improvements in our test scores, double-digit gains on benchmarks from students who have come from [local] schools,” he adds.

-Corosanite credits iPad with enabling his students’ personal growth too.
+Corosanite credits iPad with enabling his students’ personal growth, too.
 “The confidence that they exude and their ability to creatively solve problems is just remarkable,” he says.
-Angelo agrees: “Using the iPad in high school sets me up to be a better learner.
+Gia agrees: “Using the iPad in high school sets me up to be a better learner.
 It really does set you up for success in the world.”